shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/6a737fa6-6d35-4e15-b41b-d623e266485a" />

-Using `custom_cards`, you can embed the standard Home Assistant weather forecast directly into the bottom of the weather card.
+Using `custom_cards`, you can embed a standard Home Assistant weather forecast directly into the bottom of the weather card.
 This example uses a bit of `card_mod` to give the embedded forecast a clean, blurred glass effect that blends nicely with the background.

 ```yaml
 type: custom:atmospheric-weather-card